Keep Your Herbs Fresher Longer Using These Test-Kitchen Tricks

 Nothing beats produce and herbs to bring freshness to your home cooking.
 But because of their perishable nature, it's hard to use up all your fruits, veggies, and herbs before they go bad.
 Knowing how to store your produce is the first step in getting the most from your grocery run, but there are several other ways you can preserve herbs to get the most life out of them.
-Our Test Kitchen approves of these methods for preserving fresh herbs when you need to extend their shelf life by just a couple days with proper refrigerated storage or for many weeks by drying the herbs.
+Our Test Kitchen approves of these methods for storing fresh herbs when you need to extend their shelf life by just a couple of days with proper refrigerated storage or for many weeks by drying the herbs.

 Method 1: Hang in Bunches

 Knowing how to dry herbs will keep you stocked on herbs year-round.
 Using 100%-cotton kitchen string like this cotton cooking twine ($6, Walmart), tie a few stems together.
 Hang the bundles upside down in a warm, dry place with good circulation until dry (about 5 to 14 days).
 The length of drying time will vary depending on humidity and herb type.

 Place dried herbs in an airtight container and store in a cool, dark place up to 1 year.
 Before using, crush dried herbs with your fingers to release their oils and bring out their flavor.

 Wrap small bunches of fresh herbs in a damp paper towel and keep in an airtight resealable bag in the refrigerator.
 Storing herbs this way may extend the shelf life up to a week versus storing in those produce bags from the grocery store.
 This method does not work for preserving basil, which should be stored at room temperature.

 If your garden is overflowing and you are constantly trying to figure out how to keep herbs fresh longer, you can invest in an herb keeper ($12, OXO).
 This is a small container that helps maintain the proper humidity and hydration your fresh herbs need to thrive.